ORI299/telegram-AStockBot/README.md

 """
 18:23 [you]: /get BIGS

-18:23 [AStocksBot]: this is not a vaid symbol!
+18:23 [AStocksBot]: this is not a valid symbol!

 18:24 [you]: /get BIGC